GothenburgBitFactory/ti.net/content/docs/tutorial.md

 Timewarrior supports extension reports, via the [extension API](../api/).
 This is mechanism that allows you to write a report using any language you choose.
-Don\'t like the way the summary report shows the data?
+Don't like the way the summary report shows the data?
 Write your own.
-Better yet, share the result, and we\'ll build a list of 3rd party reports.
+Better yet, share the result, and we'll build a list of 3rd party reports.

-We\'ve included one extension report with Timewarrior, and will add more.
+We've included one extension report with Timewarrior, and will add more.
 The one provided is:

 ```console